-When children in the EYFS setting go on a School trip, only the School camera may be used to capture images of the children.
+When Students in the EYFS setting go on a School trip, only the School camera may be used to capture images of them.
 Any volunteer helpers on the trip are made aware of this requirement before the trip commences.
 Photographs taken on the trip on the School camera are downloaded onto the School's secure network only and deleted from the camera at the same time.

-11 Use of School Premises for Non-School Activities
+12 Use of School Premises for Non-School Activities

 Where the School hires or rents out its facilities/premises to organisations or individuals (for example to community groups, sports associations, and service providers to run community or extra-curricular activities) appropriate arrangements are put in place to keep children safe.
 When services or activities are provided under the direct supervision or management of school staff, our arrangements for child protection will apply.
 However, where services or activities are provided separately by another body this is not necessarily the case.
 The School will seek assurance that the provider concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements in place for the provider to liaise with the school on these matters where appropriate.
-This applies regardless of whether or not the children who attend any of these services or activities are children on the school roll or attend the college.
+This applies regardless of whether or not the children who attend any of these services or activities are children on the school roll.
 The School will also ensure safeguarding requirements are included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement.
+The guidance on Keeping Children Safe in Out-Of-School Settings details the safeguarding arrangements that schools should expect these providers to have in place.
 See Appendix C for more detail.